Skip to main content

 EMERGENCY SITUATION - CALL 9-1-1

-Follow up by submitting a Care and Concern Report so that our CARE Team can follow up with the student to offer support and resources.
+Follow up by submitting a Care and Concern Report so that the CARE Team can follow up after the immediate crisis is managed.

 If there is suspected substance abuse or misuse or the student shares that they are struggling with substance abuse or misuse, please submit a Care and Concern Report.

-Encourage the student to seek help from the LMC Counseling Office.
+Encourage the student to seek help from the LMC Student Well-Being & Accessibility Department.

-Follow up by submitting a Care and Concern Report so that our CARE Team can follow up with the student to offer support and resources.
+Follow up by submitting a Care and Concern Report so that the CARE Team can follow up with the student to offer support and resources.

 Encourage the student to think about some of their interests/hobbies and look at the various ways to get involved through LMC Student Clubs.
 The next time you see the student, check in with them again to see if their feelings have resolved.